-A musical exploration of our obsession with murder as entertainment, Wait Wait Don't Kill Me is a darkly comedic new musical satire inspired by the events surrounding the making of NPR's Serial podcast.
+A musical exploration of our obsession with murder as entertainment, Wait Wait Don't Kill Me is a subversive, comedic new musical satire inspired by the events surrounding the making of NPR's Serial podcast.

 In 1998, young aspiring journalist Sarah Koenig works as a beat reporter for the Baltimore Sun.
 She desperately needs a scoop or she’s out of a job.
 Just a few miles down the road, honor student Hae Min Lee celebrates her prom night with Adnan Syed, her prom prince boyfriend.
 When Sarah's and Hae’s paths unexpectedly cross, the voices in Sarah’s head suggest this poor girl’s salacious murder could solve all her problems.
 Fifteen years later, when host of This American Life, Ira Glass, suggests Sarah turn the story of Hae’s murder into an engrossing podcast, Sarah is suddenly forced to re-examine old evidence and try to solve a murder she quite possibly committed.
 Soon Ira begins to suspect Sarah’s involvement in Hae’s death, setting them on a collision course that results in the nail-biting, Peabody-worthy drama only public radio can achieve.

 Moving seamlessly between the 1998 timeline of the murder and the present day investigation, Wait Wait Don't Kill Me shines new, musical light on the making of the world’s most successful podcast and, in doing so, tackles and satirizes much larger questions about America's relationship to the media.